ALEHACKsp/CRZAIMBOT/README.md

 avoid using words aimbot, cheat, hack and etc. OFF COURSE DONT FORGET TO PLAY SAFE, DONT TOO ABUSE~

 # YOU GET BAN HWID?
-you must use 'spoofer' to remove ban hwid but if you not have it , try change all by manual , like your pc name, ip, mac, machineguid, bcdedit guid , serial number disk, uniqueid disk and then load memory.efi to guaranted unban hwid. and test running apex in 30 minutes if you get ban again, your spoofer not working.
+you must use 'spoofer' to remove ban hwid but if you not have it , try change all by manual , like your pc name, ip, mac, machineguid, bcdedit guid , serial number disk, uniqueid disk and then load memory.efi to guaranted unban hwid. and test running apex in 30 minutes if you not get ban again, your spoofer is working.

 # Contact me On Discord : !'★Diegø ツ#6299